Embry–Riddle Aeronautical University, Daytona Beach: College of Arts and Sciences

-The 140,000 square foot College of Arts & Sciences building is a diverse learning community comprising five academic departments — Human Factors & Behavioral Neurobiology, Humanities & Communication, Mathematics, Physical Sciences, and Security Studies & International Affairs.
+The 140,000-square-foot College of Arts & Sciences building is a diverse learning community comprising five academic departments — Human Factors & Behavioral Neurobiology, Humanities & Communication, Mathematics, Physical Sciences, and Security Studies & International Affairs.
 The Observatory has the largest telescope in the state of Florida.
 It is on a free standing 164,313 pound steel structure, that holds up the 18,000 pound telescope.

 Other academic buildings

 The 49000 sqft Jack R. Hunt Memorial Library (JRHML) is the on campus library and contains over 230,000 volumes.
 The library is noted for having the world's largest collection of NASA and NACA documents as well as a very extensive aviation media collection.
 NASA personnel have frequently consulted the JRHML for its highly comprehensive collection of NASA documents, most importantly, during the Space Shuttle Columbia disaster investigation.
-The JRHML has been demolished to make space for the new four-floor Student Union, which is supposed to feature a new library on the top two floor and a scheduled completion date in late summer 2018.
+The JRHML has been demolished to make space for the new four-floor Student Union, which features a new library on the top two floors.
+The building was completed in October of 2018 is and named after Mori Hosseini.

 The Capt.
 Willie Miller Instructional Center contains classrooms and an auditorium for large lectures, presentations or performances.

 Residences

-Total student capacity in the residence halls is approximately 2,000 students.
-All on-campus Daytona Beach residence halls feature wireless internet, except for the Chanute Complex, an off-campus residence hall where students are provided with high-speed internet via ethernet.

-Student Village

-Over 1,000 students take up residence on campus in the $29 million Student Village residence complex on the north edge of campus.
-Four residence halls, as well as two food venues, housing offices, and the office of the Embry Riddle Resident Student Association, are contained within the Student Village.
-The ResNet (Residential Network) support office for student-owned computers is also located there.

-The residence halls in the Student Village are Adams Hall, Wood Hall, O'Connor Hall and Stimpson Hall.
-Adams and Wood are both freshmen halls.
-Two residents reside in each room, and two rooms adjoin to form a suite with a shared bathroom.
-O'Connor provides apartment-style living for upperclassmen residents.
-In O'Connor, two residents share a room, and four rooms form a suite for a total of 8 residents per suite.
-Occupants of a suite share two bathrooms, a common room and a kitchen area.
-Stimpson provides apartment-style living for upperclassman as well.
-There are two variations of rooms in Stimpson.
-One style has a very large room and one smaller room.
-The other style has two similar moderate-sized rooms and a smaller room.
-Both of these styles accommodate two residents and have a bathroom and kitchen area.